 Nor do I call for removing “Psy-Time” and all its associated measures from our language or intuitive thinking.
 As I mentioned in my video, it would not make sense, for example, to replace “Be with you in a second, honey” with “Be with you in 9,192,631,770 cycles of the unperturbed ground-state hyperfine transition frequency of the caesium 133 atom, honey” – as, for one thing, the latter takes about 9 seconds to say.

 Below, I will argue that there is NOT a separate physical entity known as “Psy-Time”.
-I argue that there is space, but instead of “Psy-Time”, there is simply energy and resulting changes and movement with many physical processes having their own inherent rate given the specifics of their physical environment (e.g., the standard definition of a “second” given above which is not a measure of time per se, rather it’s an agreed on standard of process length (a specific number of cucles) for measuring durations.).
+I argue that there is space, but instead of “Psy-Time”, there is simply energy and resulting changes and movement within 3D space!
+All these many, diverse, physical processes having their own inherent rate given the specifics of their physical environment (e.g., the standard definition of a “second” given above which is not a measure of time per se, but rather it’s an agreed on standard of process length (a specific number of cycles) for measuring durations.).

 Of course, the intuitive concept of “Psy-Time” exists psychologically in our minds and we need not change that except to avoid using that construct in physics models.
 Basically, “Psy-Time” grew as a generality so that we could easily discuss the “duration” of the myriad of diverse physical cycles, etc. with a simple, easy to understand construct/terminology for use in every day conversation.